signalwire/signalwire-js/.changeset/tricky-geckos-live.md

 '@signalwire/core': patch
 ---

-Update internal interfaces for the Authorization block
+[internal] Update interfaces for the Authorization block.